mainmatter/ember-simple-auth/packages/ember-simple-auth/README.md

 Ember.SimpleAuth is a __lightweight library for implementing authentication/ authorization with [Ember.js](http://emberjs.com) applications__.
-It has minimal requirements regarding the application structure, routes etc. With its pluggable strategies it can support all kinds of authentication and authorization mechanisms.
+It has minimal requirements with respect to application structure, routes etc. With its pluggable strategies it can support all kinds of authentication and authorization mechanisms.

 ## What does it do?

-* it __manages session state__, synchronizes it across tabs/windows
+* it __manages authentication state__, synchronizes it across tabs/windows
 * it __authenticates users__ against the application server, external providers etc.
 * it __enforces authentication__ for defined routes
 * it __authorizes server requests__